How to apply for Improving Public Access

 Any mandate in place will apply to the office that an agent works from.
 It does not apply to the agent as an individual.

 When the case officer receives the signed contract they will send you a letter confirming receipt.
-You may only start work when you get that confirmation letter.
+You may only start work when you get that confirmation letter and if you are compliant with any contract conditions or other regulatory requirements such as planning permissions.

 You are under no obligation to accept the contract offer.
 If you decide not to proceed, please tell us and we will cancel the contract.
 The case officer will formally acknowledge your rejection.